klmcdorm/olmods-n-stuff/Mod-CustomCutscenes/README.md

 ##### UI Quad

 Cutscene text is rendered to a texture which is then displayed in the cutscene.
-If you want to match the built-in cutscenes, place a Quad relative to the Camera using the following transformations in order:
+If you want to match the built-in cutscenes, set the Camera's field of view to 37, then place a Quad relative to the Camera using the following transformations in order:
 * Scale by (0.3, 0.3, 0.4)
 * Translate by (0, 0, 2)
 * Scale by (3, 3, 3)